RALtoday City Guide Play Banner

 • Wheelchair accessible: Partially; not all paths are paved

 This pleasant stroll is mostly on a paved walkway.
-There are great views of the Museum Park’s art and flora, plus plenty of places to lay out a blanket for a picnic.
+There are great views of the Museum Park’s art, like the hidden Cloud Chamber for the Trees and Sky, and beautiful flora, plus plenty of places to lay out a blanket for an after-hike picnic.
+Bonus: The NCMA regularly hosts guided museum park tours.

 RAL-UmsteadStatePark-jan23